Behind the hype: Sugar - NPA263

 There is widespread confusion around the different types and sources of dietary sugar.
-This Behind the Hype helps explain the health concerns linked to eating too much sugar, the difference between intrinsic and added sugars, and recommendations for a healthy diet.
+This information sheet helps explain the health concerns linked to eating too much sugar, the difference between intrinsic and added sugars, and recommendations for a healthy diet.

 The full resource: